CBAM Compliance Services

 What is CBAM?

-Which sectors are in scope?
+Which sectors are in scope under EU CBAM regulations?

-How are embedded emissions calculated?
+How are embedded emissions calculated for CBAM?

-What is the CBAM reporting timeline?
+What is the CBAM transitional period reporting schedule?

-How does CBAM affect Turkish exporters?
+How does CBAM affect Turkish exporters to the EU?

-What does Pier Compliance provide for CBAM?
+What does Pier Compliance provide for CBAM compliance?